1. Tourism / Wildlife Pays

 2. Wildlife Monitoring, Security and Recovery

-MWCT employs nearly 100 game scouts and predator monitors and is engaged in a comprehensive program, under formalized partnership with KWS, to prevent illegal activity, reduce human/wildlife conflict and monitor impacts on biodiversity.
+MWCT employs more than 100 game scouts and predator monitors and is engaged in a comprehensive program, under formalized partnership with KWS, to prevent illegal activity, reduce human/wildlife conflict and monitor impacts on biodiversity.
 MWCT is one of the largest employers of community rangers and wildlife monitors in the ecosystem after Kenya Wildlife Service.

 Objectives in this program are to increase capacity for wildlife protection and monitoring throughout the community lands in the ecosystem, monitor and maintain conservancy zones, improve quality and volume of data collection by training the existing community rangers in cutting-edge methods of cyber-data collection and generally increase the use of science based practice in our assessment of impacts on species populations.